v-cakoll/docs.it-it/docs/visual-basic/language-reference/statements/enum-statement.md

 - `attributelist`

   Parametro facoltativo.
-Elenco degli attributi che si applicano a questa enumerazione. È necessario racchiudere l' [elenco degli attributi](../../../visual-basic/language-reference/statements/attribute-list.md) tra parentesi angolari ("`<`" e "`>`").
+List of attributes that apply to this enumeration.
+You must enclose the [attribute list](../../../visual-basic/language-reference/statements/attribute-list.md) in angle brackets ("`<`" and "`>`").

-  L'attributo <xref:System.FlagsAttribute> indica che il valore di un'istanza dell'enumerazione può includere più membri di enumerazione e che ogni membro rappresenta un campo di bit nel valore di enumerazione.
+  The <xref:System.FlagsAttribute> attribute indicates that the value of an instance of the enumeration can include multiple enumeration members, and that each member represents a bit field in the enumeration value.

 - `accessmodifier`

   Parametro facoltativo.
-Specifica il codice che può accedere a questa enumerazione.
+Specifies what code can access this enumeration.
 Può essere uno dei seguenti:

   - [Public](../../../visual-basic/language-reference/modifiers/public.md)